makerdao/community/meetups/README.md

 ### Hosting Meetups

 Do you enjoy hosting events and bringing people together?
-We're eager to support people who want to build the Maker community together in their city.
+Are you passionate about MakerDAO and Dai?
+Do you have access to a community of interested people?
+Are you willing to organize and host an event?
+We're eager to support people who are building the Maker community in their city.

-### I...

-- Am passionate about MakerDAO and Dai
-- Have access to a community of people
-- Am ability to organize and host an event

 ### Contribute to the Hosting Guides